DragonL40/logseq/pages/Vocabulary List.md

 	- adj. designed or intended to teach people something
 - observant #card
 	- adj. keen, perceptive
-	-
-	  > Observant students of ideas will recognize Hindu beliefs in this movement as well.
+		- _Observant students of ideas will recognize Hindu beliefs in this movement as well._
 - mount #card
 	- v. to increase in amount
 	- v. to organize and begin something